 Machame Camp (3010m) to Shira Camp (3845m)

 The route will lead us through the rainforest up to Shira Plateau which requires a steep ascent.
-After reaching the plateau, you’ll enjoy an all round rewarding view of the mountain with Mt Meru in the distance rising above the Arusha Town.
+After reaching the plateau, you’ll enjoy a spectacular view of Kilimanjaro with Mount Meru in the distance, rising above the Arusha Town.

 Distance covered: 5.4km / 3.4mi